James Black (blacksmith): Bowie knife and fame

 James Black's wife Anne died in 1838; and in 1839, while Black was in bed from an illness, his father-in-law Shaw broke into Black's house and brutally attacked him with a club.
 Black's life was saved by the family dog; he survived, but his eyes were severely damaged by the attack.
 He went north to seek medical advice, where his eyes were further damaged by the inept ministrations of a Cincinnati, Ohio, physician.
 When Black returned to Arkansas he discovered that his father-in-law had sold his business and property, illegally, and disappeared with the cash.

-Black lived on a local plantation for a couple of years until Dr. Isaac Newton Jones took him into his home.
+Black lived on a local plantation for a couple of years until, Dr. Isaac Newton Jones took him into his home.
 Black lived with the Jones family for the next 30 years.
-He attempted to pass on his knife-making secrets to Daniel Webster Jones, but unfortunately he could not remember the technique.
+He attempted to pass on his knife-making secrets to Daniel Webster Jones, but he could not remember the technique.
 Jones would later become Governor of Arkansas.
 James Black died on 22 June 1872 in Washington, Arkansas.